nagelflorian/golang-ci/README.md

 ## Docker Hub

-New Docker builds for Docker Hub are automatically triggered by Travis-CI: https://hub.docker.com/r/floriannagel/golang-ci/
+New Docker builds for Docker Hub are automatically triggered by DockerHub: https://hub.docker.com/r/floriannagel/golang-ci/